 2022 U.S. Territorial Longline Bigeye Tuna Catch Limits

-NOAA Fisheries proposes a 2022 limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI), the territories).
-NOAA Fisheries would allow each territory to allocate up to 1,500 t in 2022 to U.S. longline fishing vessels through specified fishing agreements that meet established criteria.
-However, the overall allocation limit among all territories may not exceed 3,000 t.
-As an accountability measure, NOAA Fisheries would monitor, attribute, and restrict (if necessary) catches of longline-caught bigeye tuna, including catches made under a specified fishing agreement.
-The proposed catch limits and accountability measures would support the long-term sustainability of fishery resources of the U.S. Pacific Islands.
+NOAA Fisheries specifies a 2022 limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands, the territories).
+NOAA Fisheries will allow each territory to allocate up to 1,500 t in 2022 to U.S. longline fishing vessels through specified fishing agreements that meet established criteria.
+The overall allocation limit among all territories, however, may not exceed 3,000 t.
+As an accountability measure, NOAA Fisheries will monitor, attribute, and restrict (if necessary) catches of longline-caught bigeye tuna, including catches made under a specified fishing agreement.
+These catch limits and accountability measures support the long-term sustainability of fishery resources of the U.S. Pacific Islands.
 The final specifications are effective January 28, 2022, through December 31, 2022.
 The deadline to submit a specified fishing agreement pursuant to 50 CFR 665.819(b)(3) for review is June 27, 2022.